9 Different Types of Herons in North America

 This species has a striking appearance with its brownish-gray feathers, yellow-green bill, and bright yellow legs.

-The types of herons in North America measure approximately 34 inches in length and are easily identified by their distinctive pumping movement while hunting for food.
+The types of herons in North America measure approximately 34 inches long and are easily identified by their distinctive pumping movement while hunting for food.

-This species inhabits freshwater, saltwater wetlands, and other areas such as marshes, swamps, and flooded fields.
+This species inhabits freshwater and saltwater wetlands and other areas such as marshes, swamps, and flooded fields.

 It feeds mainly on frogs, fish, insects, and small rodents, which it captures using its long neck and sharp beak.